jonashackt/ansible-windows-docker-springboot/README.md

 So if you really want to go with Windows 10 anyway, it shouldn´t be that much work to write your own Packer template and use the other ISO instead.
 Here we´ll stay with Windows Server 2016.

-## But how do we get from ISO to our easy-to-use Vagrant box?
+## How to build Ansible-ready Vagrant box from a Windows ISO

 The problem with an ISO - it´s not a nice Vagrant box we can fireup easily for development.
 But hey!
 There´s something for us: [packer.io](https://packer.io/).
 This smart tool is able to produce machine images in every flavour - also as a Vagrant box ;) And [from the docs](https://www.packer.io/docs/post-processors/vagrant.html): "[Packer] ... is in fact how the official boxes distributed by Vagrant are created."
 On a Mac you can install it with:

 `brew install packer`

-We also install Windows completely [unattended](https://social.technet.microsoft.com/wiki/contents/articles/36609.windows-server-2016-unattended-installation.aspx) - which means, we don´t have to click on a single installation screen ;)
+We also install Windows completely [unattended](https://social.technet.microsoft.com/wiki/contents/articles/36609.windows-server-2016-unattended-installation.aspx) - which means, we don´t have to click on a single installation screen ;) And we configure it already completely for compatibility with Ansible.
+Which means several things:

+* configure WinRM (aka Powershell remoting) correctly (including Firewall settings)
+* install VirtualBox Guest tools (just for better usability)
+* configure Ansible connectivity

+The WinRM connectivity is configured through the [Autounattend.xml[(https://github.com/jonashackt/ansible-windows-docker-springboot/blob/master/packer/Autounattend.xml).
+At the end we run the configure-ansible.ps1 - which will call the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1.
+But this is done mostly for habing a better feeling, because WinRM should be configured already sufficiently.

+If you like to dig deeper into the myriads of configuration options, have a look into Stefan Scherers GitHub repositories, e.g. https://github.com/StefanScherer/docker-windows-box - where I learned everything I had to - and also borrowed the mentioned [Autounattend.xml[(https://github.com/jonashackt/ansible-windows-docker-springboot/blob/master/packer/Autounattend.xml) from.
+You can also create one yourself from ground up - but you´ll need a running Windows instance and then install the [Windows Assessment and Deployment Kit (Windows ADK)](https://developer.microsoft.com/de-de/windows/hardware/windows-assessment-deployment-kit).

-##### Build your Windows Server 2016 Vagrant box
+#### Build your Windows Server 2016 Vagrant box

 Download the __14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.ISO__ and place it into the __/packer__ folder.